 What is an inquest?

 An inquest is a fact-finding inquiry which is intended to answer four questions: who was the deceased; when, where and how they died.
-In ‘medical inquest’ cases the first three questions are usually easily answered and the focus is on the final question of ‘how’.
+In ‘medical inquest’ cases the first three questions are usually easily answered, and the focus is on the final question of ‘how’.
+Inquests do not assign blame or determine liability for a death.

 Preparing a statement

-The coroner’s office will write to witnesses who they require statements from.
+If an investigation is commenced, the Coroner’s Office will write to witnesses who they require statements from.
 If you are asked to provide a statement, the first question to consider is whether you are the correct person to be providing a statement.
-It can be helpful, on occasion, to direct the coroner to an alternative individual who is better placed to provide evidence.
+It can be helpful, on occasion, to direct the Coroner to an alternative individual who is better placed to provide evidence.

 It is important that a formal statement is provided, taking into account that it will likely be disclosed to the family of the deceased.

-- As such, offering condolences at the start of the statement can set a helpful tone.
+- Offering condolences at the start of the statement can set a helpful tone.

 Some deaths will have been investigated internally already and therefore any relevant information regarding action taken to prevent future deaths in similar circumstances should ordinarily be included in a statement.

-It is important that statements should include a factual account, rather than opinion evidence, unless commenting on issues such as an internal investigation into the death or the care provided.
+It is important that statements should be a factual account, rather than opinion evidence, unless commenting on issues such as an internal investigation into the death or the care provided.

 MDDUS can review statements on behalf of our members and provide advice on the draft.
 It is also important to obtain input from the hospital/organisation’s legal team (if relevant), to ensure that they have the opportunity to provide similar commentary.